IMDEANetworksWNG/UbiLocate/README.md

 ```
 bash start_tof.sh name
 ```
 where name is the name of the folder where the pcap files will be saved.
-This will run the FTM-like protocol for every device until everyone recieved 1000 packets.
+By default, all the routers are transmitting until they collected 1000 packets at tcpdump.

 Once this is done, the tof can be extracted by MATLAB.
 To do so: